- How do I choose which B-cycle to check out from a B-station?

 San Antonio B-cycle does not allow members to reserve a bike.

 - What if I want to keep a bike all day or longer?

 San Antonio B-cycle is a bike-sharing system designed to promote the constant use and turnover of bikes for short journeys.
 The pricing system provides incentives for members to keep their trips short.
 See San Antonio B-cycle Rates.
 The longer the trip, the higher the usage fee.
 Bikes that are not returned within a three-day limit will be considered lost or stolen and members will be liable for a B-cycle replacement fee of $1,000 (see User Agreement).

-Full-Day and Long-term rentals will be available at our Central Hub at Hemisfair Park through Bike Alamo City.
-Contact 210.281.0124 for more information.
+Full-Day and Long-term rentals are available at our Central Hub at Hemisfair Park through Bike Alamo City.
+Contact 210.281.0101 for more information.

 - How do I find stations?

 This website provides a map of all B-stations with real-time information about their status.
 An iPhone app is available with the same information.
 System maps are also displayed at each B-station.

 - What if I want to check out a bike, but a station is empty?
 How do I find stations with available bikes?

 If you wish to check out a bike from a station, but there are no available bikes, you can use a web browser (www.sanantonio.bcycle.com) or iPhone app to locate available bikes at nearby stations.
 There is a system map located at each station.